FurkanKarakas/coding-examples/README.md

-# Some Random Coding Examples, Mainly Implemented in Python
+# Some Random Coding Examples, Mainly Implemented in Python/C++

 Trying to write some basic algorithms in the programming language Python.
+You might see some implementations in C++ also.